Baptism

 Do you have a new addition to the family?
 Congratulations!
 The Baptism of infants and young children is celebrated during Weekend Liturgies and offered between the Sunday Masses at scheduled times through the year.

-To begin the process of having a child baptized at St. Bernard parents should first be registered members of St. Bernard prior to baptism and at least one parent is required to attend a Baptism Preparation Sessions to begin the process for baptism.
+To begin the process of having a child baptized at St. Bernard parents should first be registered members of St. Bernard prior to baptism and at least one parent is required to attend a Baptism Preparation Session to begin the process for baptism.

-You will need at least one fully intiated Catholic godparent.
+You will need at least one fully initiated Catholic godparent.
 To read more about the requirements for a godparent and other detailed information about the Rite of Baptism download this brochure. -"Preparing your family and child for the Sacrament of Baptism."

 March 9, 2024